vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Got a random string: Figure out what it could be?
 Hex encoded, base64 encoded, md5 hash.
 Use hash-identifier tool to help you.

+* If a machine is running a IIS Server and we have found a way to upload a file.
+We can try asp web-shell or meterpreter of asp, aspx, aspx-exe executable formats from msfvenom.

 * If we get a pcap file which contains 802.11 data and has auth, deauth and eapol key packets, most probably it's a packet-capture done using the wireless attack for WPA-Handshake.
 Use aircrack to see if there is any WPA handshake present.